Customer Preparation

 The site will need to be excavated larger than the actual pool size.
 Our standard is to excavate the site 4 ft. larger all the way around the entire pool.
 However this may be more/less than what your township or county requires.
 There is no uniform code between townships/counties.
 You can get this information by contacting your township or county zoning office.

-IMPORTANT: Our Foreman MUST know this information for the pool to pass inspection.The high cut edge of your yard has to be back cut on an angle, so there is not a severe drop off. (see illustration below) You may need to build a retaining wall to protect the exposed earth.
+Note: Our Foreman MUST know this information for the pool to pass inspection.The high cut edge of your yard has to be back cut on an angle, so there is not a severe drop off. (see illustration below) You may need to build a retaining wall to protect the exposed earth.
 This will depend on how much ground leveling is needed.

 Finished Excavation Site